A secluded spot in stunning surroundings awaits you here.

 More on the area #

 Allow time to visit the port village of Sa Calobra.
 Officially dubbed the Coll del Reis or the Col de Cal Reis (though it is often referred to the village name), the single winding road is a popular destination for coach trips and cyclists with its many hairpin curves.
 Hiking and climbing make this beach one for the athletes in your crew.
 A music concert each July on the beach under the cliffs of Torrent de Pareis is truly a magical experience.
-In 2020, no public events are planned due to COVID19.
+Just as in 2020, for 2021, no public events are planned due to COVID19.
 Please check with us on any changes to the schedule.

 Since the "unofficial" beach is right in front of the small village in the bay Sa Calobra and the official one is situated between the cliffs where the canyon Torrent de Pareis reaches the sea, you may not be able to see the official beach if there is seasonal flooding.
 It’s only a short walk from Sa Calobra, partly through spectacular rock tunnels that according to a diplomatic friend stationed in Aiden Syrian looks remarkably like the terrain of Syria.
 Both calas are small, however situated in absolutely stunning surroundings.
 They have a mix of sand, gravel and small stones.
 The water is very clear and has different shades of turquoise, in particular the beach by Torrent de Pareis.